ECOLE-ITN/UllahGECCO2021/README.md

 the Expected Improvement Criterion (EIC).
 The performance comparison is based on the scenarios of optimization under uncertainty aka Robust Optimization, where the focus is to find solutions immune to the uncertainty in the decision/search variables.
 In the comparison, EIC serves as a baseline.

+# Introduction
+This code is based on our paper [A New Acquisition Function for Robust Bayesian Optimization of Unconstrained Problems] (https://dl.acm.org/doi/pdf/10.1145/3449726.3463206)

 ## Requiremnts